MLB Rangers in line to be first team back to full capacity - WTMJ

 Local officials would be able to impose “mitigation strategies” such as reduced capacity if virus hospitalizations exceed 15% of all hospital capacity in their region over certain periods.

-Even with his order, Abbott has encouraged the public to continuing practicing social distancing measures and wearing masks, even though they are no longer mandated.
+Even with his order, Abbott has encouraged the public to continue practicing social distancing measures and wearing masks, though they are no longer mandated.

 The Rangers will still require fans to wear masks for games, unless they are actively eating and drinking at their seats, as was the case for postseason MLB games played at their stadium last October.